tytydraco/yessleep/out/The_Scream_of_the_Sky.md

 That evening, I looked at the digital clock It read 7:58 PM, when we were laughing our heads off watching videos of explosions and spooky tales, there was a light dancing across the sky as the rumble of distant thunder began, nothing out of the ordinary at first.
 But this low rumble grew louder and was a sound that felt off, like it was in the wrong key.
 I turned and saw my dad was sleeping on the couch, shirtless, with his 11-inch scar across his chest visible.
 Immediately, a huge wave of sympathy and thanks that he was still alive washed over me.

 The room was suddenly ablaze with light, as if daytime had shattered the night.
 I looked out of the window; the sky was black, but from the north east a ball of fire loomed.
-My father suddenly sat upright in bed, his eyes wide with fear, and shouted, "The sun is on fire!"
+My father suddenly sat upright, eyes wide with fear, and shouted, "The sun is on fire!"

 "What do you mean?
 Of course it's on fire it's the sun" I asked, as I walked to the window.
 The yellow disc now spread across the darkness, sending forth great bolts of fire and lightning that shrieked across the sky as if the Sun were screaming at us.